28 Downstream clusters #

 -system-upgrade-controller

-Plan resource for control-plane nodesplan-agent.yaml
+Plan resource for control-plane nodes.plan-worker.yaml

 -system-upgrade-controller

-Plan resource for agent nodessecret.yaml
+Plan resource for worker nodes.secret.yaml

-- secret that ships a script that creates theos-pkg-update.service/os-migration.service
+- secret that ships theupgrade.sh

 These Plan